olesyapro888/Ride-sharing_Analysis_Pandas_Matplotlib/README.md

 ## `Overview of the PyBer ride-sharing analysis`

-The purpose for the PyBer ride-sharing analysis were:
+The purpose for the PyBer ride-sharing analysis are:
 1. Create and analyse a summary of the ride-sharing key metrics by city type.
 2. Create and observe a multiple-line graph that shows the total weekly fares for each city type.
 3. Summarizes how the data differs by city type and how those differences can be used by decision-makers at PyBer.